 For in-between meal times, you’re welcome to treat your puppy to larger snacks.
 Snack-type treats are great to keep them entertained and relaxed without needing your full attention.
 They’ll also probably help you score some extra bonus points.

 Here are some good examples of snacks they’ll like to dig in to:

 - Puppy dental sticks

 - Peanut butter biscuits

 As you could probably tell from the various attempts to bite your hands off, puppies need to chew a lot!
+This new puppy tip won’t only stop them from nipping at your fingers, but will give their teeth a good clean.
 Although they look like they could bite through steel, there are certain things that are too hard for their baby teeth.
 Yes, steel is definitely one of them.
 So are antler, cooked bones, wood and metal.

 Here’s a curated list of our favourite chew toys for puppies:

 Yak Chews – Made from Himalayan yak milk

 Vegetable chews – You’ll see these in all kinds of shapes: toothbrushes, hedgehogs, crocodiles, your boss (ha, you wish) and puppies go crazy for them.

 Rice Bones – They’re quite hard, but nice to chew for a couple of hours.
 They’re also low fat, gotta love that.